Alan Poulos

 Dec 29, 2022 Our paper: Damping-dependent correlations between response spectral ordinates has been published by Earthquake Engineering and Structural Dynamics.

-Jun 28, 2022 I presented at the 12th National Conference on Erthquake Engineering.
+Jun 28, 2022 I presented at the 12th National Conference on Earthquake Engineering.
 Read the short paper here.

 Apr 25, 2022 Our paper: Probabilistic characterization of the directionality of horizontal earthquake response spectra has been published by Earthquake Engineering and Structural Dynamics.